 - Nintendo - 56.8 - Media and entertainment

-While GenZ is worried about missing out on some of the most important events in their lives, brands are encouraged to address their concerns and desires.
-Creativity is required here, which can lead to campaigns that go viral - both positive and negative.
-Brands must therefore understand this time as an opportunity for cooperation and the associated customer loyalty with GenZ.
+While GenZ are plagued by worries about missing out on some of the most important events of their lives, brands are encouraged to address their concerns as well as desires.
+Creativity is needed here, which can lead to campaigns that go viral - both positive and negative.
+Brands therefore need to see this time as an opportunity for collaboration and resulting customer engagement with GenZ.